 Next up, sharpness.
 My tests don’t tend to get very scientific, so don’t expect any complicated charts or measurements.
 I generally just pixel-peep to the extreme.

-Even wide open at F2.8, centers are perfectly sharp and corners come pretty close.
-Stopping down just a bit evens out the entire frame, and overall image quality looks fantastic.
+Even when wide open at F2.8, centers are razor sharp and corners come pretty darn close.

 Optical Quirks & Flaws

-As for bokeh, the tight focal length creates some decent results, but the F2.8 is definitely quite disappointing for anyone looking to use it as a portrait lens.
+As for bokeh, the tight focal length certainly creates some decent results, but the F2.8 aperture dampens them a bit.

 Overall Optical Performance